lume/variable/README.md

 ```

 This is better than before because now we didn't have to repeat the property
 names twice.
-Instead we labeled them all with the a decorator.
+Instead we labeled them all with a decorator.

 ---